 - PURCHASE THE PROPER WIRE ROPE for your application.
+Keep the following in mind when selecting a wire rope.
 Contact a reputable wire rope supplier for help. - BREAKING STRENGTH of new wire rope should be at least 3 times greater than the largest load placed on the winch.
 If loads are lifted or pulled on an incline, the breaking strength must be at least 5 times greater than the largest load.
-These are minimum values and will vary with the type of load and how you are moving it. - b WIRE ROPE LAY must agree with the winding direction of the drum to help insure proper winding. - WE RECOMMEND 7 x 19 galvanized aircraft cable for diameters up to 5/16 inch, and 6 x 37 IWRC improved plow steel for 3/8 inch and up. - ANCHOR THE WIRE ROPE to the drum using either the set screw or quick disconnect anchor. - ^a SET SCREW ANCHOR.
-See Figure 4. - PASS THE WIRE ROPE under the drum from the front and position it in the recessed anchor hole in the drum.
-Make sure at least 1/2 inch of wire rope extends past the set screw, and the end of the wire rope does not protrude out where it will interfere with wire rope winding onto the drum. - TIGHTEN THE SET SCREW until it flattens the wire rope against the anchor hole.
-Use enough force to drive the point of the set screw securely into the wire rope. - b QUICK DISCONNECT ANCHOR.
-See Figure 4. - REMOVE PLUG from quick disconnect anchor.
-See Figure 4. - PASS THE WIRE ROPE under the drum from the front and position the anchor fitting in the keyhole slot in the drum. - RE-INSTALL PLUG and tighten until plug is flush with the drum spool surface and will not come loose during operation. - PULL THE WIRE ROPE firmly to anchor the fitting in the keyhole slot.
-The anchor fitting needs to be larger than the keyhole slot and be able to hold the load. - WIND FOUR FULL WRAPS of wire rope onto the drum by operating the winch while holding the wire rope taught.
+These are minimum values and will vary with the type of load and how you are moving it. - b WIRE ROPE LAY must agree with the winding direction of the drum to help insure proper winding. - WE RECOMMEND 7x19 galvanized aircraft cable for diameters up to 5/16 inch.
+Do not use 3/16 inch or smaller wire rope on standard drums. - ANCHOR THE WIRE ROPE to the drum using either the set screw or quick disconnect anchor. - ^a SET SCREW ANCHOR.
+See Figure 4. - PASS THE WIRE ROPE under the drum from the front and position it in the slot in the drum.
+Make sure at least 1/2 inch of wire rope extends past the set screw, and the end of the wire rope does not protrude out where it will interfere with wire rope winding onto the drum. - TIGHTEN THE SET SCREW to hold the wire rope in place.
+Hold the wire rope down while tightening so the wire rope does not push up out of the slot. - b QUICK DISCONNECT ANCHOR.
+See Figure 4. - PASS THE WIRE ROPE under the drum from the front and position the anchor fitting in the groove in the drum. - PULL THE WIRE ROPE to firmly lodge the anchor fitting in place. - wind FOUR FULL WRAPS of wire rope onto the drum by operating the winch while holding the wire rope taught.
 These wraps serve as anchor wraps and must remain on the drum at all times.
 See Figure 4.